Artist

 The first album was also issued at the time with a slightly different cover in the UK (on Pantonic PAN 6302), Germany and France (both on Vogue LDVS 17189).

-Two tracks from the first Underground Set album also appeared on a single credited to Gianfranco Reverberi (sung by Giorgio David), Arcipelago/Emisfero (Las Vegas LV-1054), and Arcipelago was also released on single by Giancarlo Branca (Radio RR-1049).
+Two tracks from the first Underground Set album, Arcipelago and Emisfero, also appeared on a single credited to Giorgio David with the Gianfranco Reverberi orchestra (Las Vegas LV-1054), and on another one under the name Unito e gli Optiamo (Radio RR 1060);

-The soundtrack to the italian version of the movie L'uomo dal pennello d'oro was credited to The Underground Set, with tracks from their albums.
+The soundtrack to the Italian version of the movie L'uomo dal pennello d'oro was credited to The Underground Set, with tracks from their albums.
 The soundtrack also contained a song by J.Plep, another group connected with Nuova Idea.

 The film came out in Italy in 1972, but it had originally been released in Germany in 1969 with the title Der Mann mit dem goldenen Pinsel with a different soundtrack.